-In our medical image analysis, voxel spacing was standardized across all volumes of interest to a uniform resolution of $1mm \times 1mm \times 1mm$ employing a fixed resolution resampling method.
-Concurrently, CT Hounsfield Units (HU) were constrained within the range of -400 to 600.
-This standardization process was critical for facilitating precise image comparisons, markedly enhancing the accuracy and dependability of our analytical outcomes.
+In our medical image analysis, voxel spacing was standardized across all volumes of interest to a uniform resolution using a fixed resolution resampling method.
+At the same time, CT Hounsfield Units (HU) were limited to a range of -400 to 600.
+This standardization process was crucial for enabling precise image comparisons, significantly enhancing the accuracy and reliability of our analytical outcomes.

-Radiomics procedure

-Feature extraction
+Radiomics procedure Feature extraction

-In this study, we've neatly divided radiomic features into three main buckets: (I) Shape and Size Descriptors, (II) Intensity-Based Measures, and (III) Texture Features.
+In this study, we've neatly divided radiomic features into three main buckets: (I) Shape and size descriptors, (II) Intensity-based measures, and (III) Texture features.
 Shape and size descriptors are all about capturing the 3D form of the tumors.
 Intensity-based measures look at the spread of voxel intensities using basic statistical tools.
 On the flip side, texture features dig into the patterns and how voxel intensities are arranged in space, using more complex statistical methods like second-order and higher-order analyses.

-In analyzing the texture, we utilized well-established methods including the gray-level co-occurrence matrix (GLCM), gray-level run length matrix (GLRLM), gray-level size zone matrix (GLSZM), and neighborhood gray-tone difference matrix (NGTDM).
+In analyzing the texture, we utilized well-established methods including the gray-level co-occurrence matrix (GLCM), gray-level run-length matrix (GLRLM), gray-level size zone matrix (GLSZM), and neighborhood gray-tone difference matrix (NGTDM).
 Each specified subregion underwent feature extraction using the PyRadiomics tool (version 3.0.1), following the protocols established by the Imaging Biomarker Standardization Initiative (IBSI) meticulously.